Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Methodology

 \subsection{Spatio-temporal common feature alignment}

-To align the feature distribution disparities between optical and SAR images, we propose a spatio-temporal common feature modeling module.
 STCFM is designed to exploit consistent representations across the temporal and spatial dimensions from cross-modal features.
 While optical and SAR images originate from different imaging mechanisms, the spatial distribution pattern of ground objects exhibits inherent spatio-temporal consistency.
-By modeling these spatio-temporal commonalities, the model is enabled to focus on genuine semantic changes while suppressing pseudo-changes induced by modality-specific noise.
-Fig. \ref{fig4} shows the details of STCFM, and it consists of a bi-temporal feature interaction module (FIM) and a Graph Structure Feature Modeling (GSFM).
-The FIM captures temporal dependencies through a cross-attention mechanism, while the GFSM explicitly encodes spatial dependencies through graph convolutions.
+By modeling spatio-temporal commonalities, the model is enabled to focus on genuine semantic changes while suppressing pseudo-changes induced by modality-specific noise.
+Fig. \ref{fig4} shows the details of STCFM.
+It consists of a cross-modal feature interaction module (FIM) and a Graph Structure Feature Modeling (GSFM) module.
+The FIM captures temporal dependencies through a cross-attention mechanism, while the GSFM explicitly encodes spatial dependencies through graph convolutions.
 Together, they embed feature representations that are coherent across both spatial structure and temporal dynamics.

 The first stage models the spatio-temporal common features in the FIM, which captures long-range dependencies and temporal correlations between bi-temporal features.
 Specifically, $\mathbf{S}_{opt}^{i}$ and $\mathbf{S}_{sar}^{i}$ are first projected into a common feature space through a modality-alignment layer for initial feature alignment.
-The aligned features are concatenated along the channel dimension and passed through a convolutional projector, generating channel attention weights $\mathbf{A}_{m}^{i}$
+The aligned features are concatenated along the channel dimension and passed through a convolutional projector, generating channel attention weights $\mathbf{A}_{m}^{i}$: